jmettraux/aachen/src/qac__spell_list.md

 * **Range** S 10ft/CP
 * **Diameter** -
 * **Duration** 1 rnd
-* **Prolong** 1 WP, 1 rnd
+* **Prolong** 1 CP/rnd

 Thread probing pole.

 The pole is woven in the caster's hands, it can be used to probe for threads.
 It feels like holding a bamboo pole.

-By consuming 1 extra WP, all the threads (quartz and others) are revealed to other casters.
-Non casters must succeed a DD 8 WIS / Magic skill check to see.
+By consuming 1 extra CP, all the threads (quartz and others) are revealed to other casters.
+Non casters must succeed a DD 8 WIS / `Cast` skill check to see.
 The GM may decide that some characters or creatures are thread blind and simply cannot see.

 ## Red Disk